Basic Techniques for Accurate Resistance Measurement

 Resistance measurements are represented using the ohm unit (Ω).
 1 ohm represents the resistance between 2 points of a conductor when a constant potential difference of 1 volt, applied to these points, produces a current of 1 ampere in the conductor, given that the conductor does not produce any electromotive force (voltage) on its own.

-Resistance is one of the few values in electronics that, in common applications, can vary over such a large range (over 12 orders of magnitude), and many users don’t take this into account when collecting data.
-For most applications, values less than 100 ohms can be considered as a low range resistance measurement, while 100 ohms up to a million ohms (megohm) is an intermediate range.
+resistance measurementResistance is one of the few values in electronics that, in common applications, can vary over such a large range (over 12 orders of magnitude), and many users don’t take this into account when collecting data.
+For most applications, values less than 100 ohms can be considered as a low-range resistance measurement, while 100 ohms up to a million ohms (megohm) is an intermediate range.
 High resistance ranges go up from the megohm range, and we have had a few calls from users measuring way up in the gigaohm range (1 billion ohms).
 When callers ask us, “I need to measure resistance—what logger do you recommend?” our Application Specialists help them narrow it down by asking, “What’s the value of the expected resistance you’re trying to measure?”

 Before starting your application, it is important to consider that each of these ranges requires the use of different measurement techniques.
-In fact, there’s no single technique for measuring every value of resistance, and you can easily get inaccurate results by using the wrong technique for your range.
+There’s no single technique for measuring every value of resistance, and you can easily get inaccurate results by using the wrong technique for your range.
 For example, without matching your technique to your range, your data may only be within 5% of the actual value.

 In some applications, this isn’t a serious problem, but in other cases like measuring temperature using a thermistor, your measurements need to be much more accurate.
 For example, when measuring at the milliohm level or when measuring giga-ohm values, the quality of the connections and cabling can make a big difference in how accurate your readings will be.
 Of the three, mid-range measurement is the most straightforward, while very low and high-range measurements introduce problems that you’ll see in the form of measurement errors and lowered accuracy.